Hard Disk Sentinel: History

-Hard Disk Sentinel was founded and first released in 2005, developed by Heartfelt Development Services, based in Urhida, Hungary, with János Máthé as the company's CEO.
+Hard Disk Sentinel was founded and first released in 2005, developed by Heartfelt Development Services, based in Úrhida, Hungary, with János Máthé as the company's CEO.
 The first version of Hard Disk Sentinel for Windows released on 1 November 2005.

 In 2007, version 2.00 released with supporting USB drives along with free trial (unregistered) version, Hard Disk Sentinel standard (paid version with basic disk monitoring) and Hard Disk Sentinel Professional (paid version with alerts, detailed reports, tests).
 Since 2009, with version 3.00, Hard Disk Sentinel supports numerous RAID controllers, by detection of hard disk status in RAID configurations and disk surface testing.

 Since 2012, with version 4.00, Hard Disk Sentinel Pro Portable version is available, working without installation.

 In 2017, Version 5.00 released with Disk Repair functionality and Network Attached Storage (NAS) monitoring, export status in XML and WMI.
 This allows creating third-party applications/add-ons to work together with Hard Disk Sentinel—integration with NagiOS, for example.

+Version 6.10 included a more graphic interface on par with Windows 11 as well as supports quick disk repairing, additional warnings and statuses display.
+This version focused on some changes in favour of detecting more problems before they are able to cause data loss.

+Version 6.20 included new alert options, and added the ability to define custom threshold limits of any S.M.A.R.T attribute (when Value or Data field is lower, lower or equal, higher, higher or equal, equal or not equal compared to configured threshold).
+Also included surface test functions that can be used on non-standard sector sizes of SAS 4Kn drives.